 You can learn more about the training phases, download resources and then complete the assignments in each section.

-The independent study portion of your pre-service training consists of three web-based courses.
+The online portion of your pre-service training consists of fifteen web-based courses.
 These courses are available in the state's I am for the child Academy, which requires an account.
 Applicant volunteer accounts will be provided during the onboarding session after the interview.

 - Chapter One: Introducing the GAL Volunteer Role